AntiAvengers/Lycaon/README.md

 Keys are time-generated resources that allow you to unlock puzzles!
 Completing puzzles will earn you scrolls!

 ### What are Scrolls?
-Scrolls are what you need to summon your Littles.
+Scrolls are what you need to summon for Sprites.

 ### What are Sprites?
 Companions who will stay by your side during your Lycaon journey.
 OR maybe you want to sell them for Sui.